-Where we are and how we got here
+Where we are and how we got there

 The Pension Plan, along with virtually every such plan in the country, continues to feel the effects of the significant investment loss that resulted from the 2008 recession and financial collapse.
-Before the economic crisis struck, the Pension Plan was 112% funded1 but, by the end of 2008, the Pension Plan was down to only 74% funded.
-Fortunately, returns since then have been 9% or more every year except 2011, 2014, and 2015.

 While there has been significant improvement, the Pension Plan has not completely recovered from the investment losses in 2008.
 Our current best estimate is that these losses will continue to have an actuarial impact on plan funding for several more years.
-It is worth noting that our actuarial assumption (the amount of return we need in order to meet our financial requirements) is 7.5% and our average annual return over the period from 2009 through the end of 2017 has been considerably better than that.
-We have been working diligently, carefully, and thoughtfully to return the Plan to full health as quickly as is practicable.